fgilde/MudBlazor.Extensions/MudBlazor.Extensions/Docs/MudExUploadEdit.md

 - `ButtonsJustify`: Alignment of action buttons.
 Default is `Center`.
 - `ErrorAnimation`: The animation type for errors.
 Default is `Pulse`.
 - `Variant`: The variant of the component.
+- `ExternalPickerImageSize`: The size of the images fot the external file picker action.

 ### External Storage Providers

+*Notice: If you're One Drive you should add the script tag `<script src="https://js.live.net/v7.2/OneDrive.js" type="text/javascript" charset="utf-8"></script>` to your index.html or _Hosts.cshtml file manually to ensure correct redirect after page reload.*

 - `OneDriveClientId`: Client ID for One Drive.
 - `GoogleDriveClientId`: Client ID for Google Drive.